Itosh1key/Blackjack/README.md

 **COMMANDS**

+Enter:
-Enter 'h' to hit or 's' to stand.
+- h - to hit
+- s - to stand

 **EXAMPLE OUTPUT**
 ```